 If you’ve got time for a single meal in KC, this is where you’re going to have it.
-Joe’s isn’t just the best in Kansas City, it’s some of the best in the entire country.
-The local fixture's popularity has spawned two other area restaurants, but the original gas station location is the place to go.
+Joe’s isn’t just the best in Kansas City, it’s some of the best in the entire country and the original gas station location is the place to go.
 The line might be long, but it will still be worth it.
-Don’t take our word for it: the late Anthony Bourdain named Joe’s Kansas City Bar-B-Que one of the 13 places to eat at before you die.
+But don’t take our word for it: the late Anthony Bourdain named Joe’s Kansas City Bar-B-Que one of the 13 places to eat at before you die.
 You can’t go wrong with a pulled pork sandwich or opt to go big with a combo plate filled with ribs, plus your choice of pulled pork, brisket, turkey, ham, sausage or a quarter of a chicken.
-Just make sure the onion rings are at least one of your side dishes.
-Joe’s cult following is also obsessed with the sauce on offer, so don't go conservative when dressing your meat.
+Just make sure the onion rings are at least one of your side dishes and don't go conservative when dressing your meat.